 - Johnston Willis Hospital in Richmond

 - St. Marys Hospital in Richmond

-Dr. Goyal stays active in the medical community through being a Diplomate of the American Board of Plastic Surgery and a member of the American Society of Plastic Surgeons.
+Dr. Goyal stays active in the medical community through being a Diplomat of the American Board of Plastic Surgery.